 4. Keep a journal

-Buy a journal and write all the details of your pregnancy in there.
+Consider using an ArtBox File Journal to document your pregnancy journey.
+It will not only provide an emotional outlet but also serve as a reliable record of all the important details.
+With its help, you can easily recall any forgotten moments and cherish them forever.
 This will give you an outlet to let out your emotions of hiding a pregnancy as well as serve a good record of things that happened along the way.

 Surprisingly enough, you will forget the little details very quickly.
 When you write them down, you will be reminded instantly of anything forgotten.